hautonjt/django-dillfield/README.rst

 To use, just define a field in your model::

-    >>> from picklefield.fields import PickledObjectField
+    >>> from dillfield.fields import PickledObjectField
     ... class SomeObject(models.Model):
     ...     args = PickledObjectField()